Skip to content

 Maternity and paternity leaves are essential worker benefits provided by Employer-of-Record (EOR) companies.
 These leaves support new parents as it allows them to care for and bond with their newborns.

-When EORs ensure that workers get maternity and paternity benefits, this attracts talent, promotes employee well-being, and facilitates a family-friendly work environment, and this increases overall job satisfaction and retention.
+When EORs make sure workers receive parental benefits, this attracts talent, promotes employee well-being, and supports a family-friendly work environment - increasing overall job satisfaction and retention.

 5. Additional Worker Benefits

 Workers may also receive benefits like tuition reimbursement, wellness programs, or flexible working arrangements.
-These additional worker benefits help a worker have better working experience, and increase job satisfaction.
+These additional worker benefits improve working experience and increase job satisfaction.

 Summary of Benefits